 The INCCA mentoring programme (launched in the fall of 2018) aims to connect emerging conservators, or those new to the conservation of contemporary art, with recognized and established conservation professionals.
 It will allow the fostering of meaningful one-on-one mentoring experiences around specific short-term activities, and also the creation of longer-term professional relationships.

 INCCA Affiliated Projects

 INCCA members work together on research projects to create new knowledge for the field.
 Inside Installations: Presentation and Presentation of Installation Art (2004-2007) is one such project.
 Thirty complex installations (many multi-media) were re-installed, investigated and documented.
 The main results of PRACTICs (2009-2011) were the international symposium Contemporary Art: Who Cares?
 (Amsterdam, 2010) and the book Inside Installations.
 Theory and Practice in the Care of Complex Artworks, Amsterdam University Press (2011).
+INCCA also teamed up with IIC to organise the 2016 IIC Congress in Los Angeles.
+Do you have a research project or event that could benefit the network?
 It is possible to have your project given the INCCA Affiliated status.